 The Nomination and Remuneration Committee is chaired by a non-executive director.
+The Committee meets at least once a year.
+Additional meetings are convened as required.

 New non-executive directors are appointed for an initial term of three years.
 This is extendable by no more than two additional three year periods.
 In exceptional circumstances non-executive directors can be extended beyond nine years subject to annual reappointment.